bix6/toobtime/README.md

 ### About

-Surf Report for a portion of the Golden California Coast.
-Enable users to quickly compare a variety of factors across multiple spots with eas.
+Customizable surf report to quickly compare spots and locate the best waves with ease.

 ### Technology